MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

 ## How to use this document

 The list of examples in this document is not exhaustive and does not cover all the search parameters which queries will fold to.
-When you are constructing a query think about whether the parameter you would like to filter on is:
+However, we provide examples of the types of queries and parameters you might encounter.
+When you are constructing a filter query expression, consider whether the parameter you would like to filter on is:

-1. A primitive root property (like `Patient.birthDate`)
+1. A primitive type (like `Patient.birthDate`)
-1. A member of a record (like `Patient.meta.lastUpdated`)
+1. A complex type property (like `Patient.meta.lastUpdated`)
 1. A list (like `Patient.meta.profile`)
 1. A table (like `Observation.code.coding`, which has a number of columns)

+And then consult the list of examples below.

-## Filtering on primitive root properties
+## Filtering on primitive types

-Root properties are primitive type (string, date, etc.) fields at the root of a resource.
-Many of them support folding.
+Root properties are at the root of a resource and typically of a primitive type (string, date, etc.), but they can also be coding fields (e.g. `Encoding.class`).
 This section shows examples of searching different types of primitive root level properties.

 Filtering patients by birth date: